ModelEarth/community/interns/SCC-EPA-GDEdC-positions.md

 ## Description
 Communities are interested in evaluating the costs and benefits of new technologies and investments on their sustainability.
-To evaluate this with the US EPA's model, the new technologies need to be modeled as a change in the monetary production recipe (the purchases made by an industry) as well as in their direct resource use and emissions.
+To evaluate this with the EPA's USEEIO model, the new technologies need to be modeled as a change in the monetary production recipe (the purchases made by an industry) as well as in their direct resource use and emissions.
 The candidate will help translate new technologies models into this format using the useeior modeling framework to enable scenario analysis.